AsoSunag/redis-client/README.md

         sleep(Duration::new(0, 1000 * 1000 * 1000));

-        // this method will call callback when their command executions are over. async_client.pump();
+        // this method will call callbacks when their command executions are over. async_client.pump();
     }